mnofrizal/be-minispod/.kilocode/rules/memory-bank/context.md

 ## Project Status

-**Phase**: Phase 2 COMPLETE - Full Kubernetes Integration with Production-Ready PaaS Platform + Admin Pod Management **Last Updated**: 2025-07-23
+**Phase**: Phase 2 COMPLETE - Full Kubernetes Integration with Production-Ready PaaS Platform + Admin Pod Management **Last Updated**: 2025-07-24
 **Current Focus**: Phase 2 has been successfully completed with comprehensive Kubernetes integration, pod management, subscription lifecycle, email notifications, and production-ready worker management.
 Additionally, a complete admin pod management system with orphaned pod cleanup functionality has been implemented and verified working in production.
+Redis configuration has been standardized and cleaned up to use consistent environment variables.
 The system now provides complete PaaS functionality with automated pod provisioning, real-time monitoring, user notifications, and advanced admin maintenance capabilities.

 ## Current State